 Grade 3 is a time when students become more independent in the work that they do in school and the homework that they complete at home.
 Students are becoming more comfortable in using the planner everyday to plan the work that they are to complete and set goals.
 This is the year where students transition from printing to writing!

-In Math, Grade 3 continues the topics from Grade 2, but with newer concepts and greater challenge.
-Students will be using the program JUMP Math where the concepts are isolated and described very clearly and incrementally that everyone can understand them.
-The following concepts will be taught: number concepts to 1000, addition and subtraction to 1000, multiplication and division, measurement using standard units, time concepts, money up to $100, graphs and charts, 3-D shapes, chance and probability, and fraction concepts.
+In Math, Grade 3 continues the topics from Grade 2 at a deeper and more challenging level.
+Students will be using the program JUMP Math where the concepts are isolated and described very clearly and incrementally so students get a firm foundation of each skill.
+The following concepts will be taught: number concepts to 1000, addition and subtraction to 1000, multiplication and division, measurement using standard units, time concepts, money up to $100, graphs and charts, 3-D shapes, chance and probability, and fractions.

 In Science, students will develop and participate in different experiments in the classroom.
 Experiments will be conducted so that students will gain a greater understanding of the concepts.
 The following concepts will be discussed: living things are diverse, can be grouped, and interact in their ecosystem; all matter is made of particles; thermal energy can be produced and transferred; wind, water, and ice change the shape of the land.

 In Social Studies, students will develop a greater sense of the cultural characteristics of indigenous peoples that exist within Canada and globally.

 They will learn how to ask questions when examining artifacts, compare how place affects a peoples’ lifestyle and worldview, and build on the mapping skills that they have learned in Grade 2.

 Students are expected to read at least 30 minutes each night and will usually receive some Math review work, sight word activities, and a close reading assignment weekly.
 These are short tasks that they will be given a few nights to complete.